Much Ado About Nothing (2012 film): Critical reaction

-Much Ado About Nothing has received generally positive reviews from critics, earning an 86% approval rating on Rotten Tomatoes with an average rating of 7.60/10, based on 176 reviews.
+Much Ado About Nothing has received generally positive reviews from critics, earning an 86% approval rating on Rotten Tomatoes, with an average rating of 7.60/10, based on 176 reviews.
 The website's critical consensus reads: "Lighthearted to a fault, Much Ado About Nothing's giddy energy and intimate charm make for an entertaining romantic comedy—and a Shakespearean adaptation that's hard to resist".
 On Metacritic, the film has achieved an average score of 78/100 based on 37 reviews, signifying "generally favorable reviews".

-John DeFore of The Hollywood Reporter gave a positive review of the film, remarking, "...more than most adaptations, this is a film true to Shakespeare's practice of employing all means at hand to keep the crowd entertained".
-Tom Clift of Moviedex complimented the director's use of subtle visual humor, while Lou Lumenick of the New York Post commented that "this is the funniest Shakespeare film I can recall seeing".
+John DeFore of The Hollywood Reporter gave a positive review of the film, remarking: "...more than most adaptations, this is a film true to Shakespeare's practice of employing all means at hand to keep the crowd entertained".
+Tom Clift of Moviedex complimented the director's use of subtle visual humor.
 The Guardian scored the film four out of five stars, calling it "...the first great contemporary Shakespeare since Baz Luhrmann's Romeo and Juliet".
-Christopher Schobert of IndieWire wrote, "The result is an utter joy, Whedon's most emotionally resonant and fully realized feature film to date.
+Christopher Schobert of IndieWire wrote: "The result is an utter joy, Whedon's most emotionally resonant and fully realized feature film to date.
 And I say that as one who is not a devoted member of the Whedon army".
 Sheila O'Malley of the Chicago Sun-Times gave the film four out of four stars, noting that "Much Ado About Nothing is one of the best films of the year".